Task-Agnostic Graph Explanations: The Framework

 where $\mathbf{MI}(\cdot,\cdot)$ computes the mutual information between two random vectors, $\bm p$ denotes the random masking vector sampled from a certain distribution, $\mathcal{T}_\theta(\bm p, G)$ computes the subgraph of high importance, and $\otimes$ denotes the element-wise multiplication, which applies masking to the embeddings $\mathcal{E}(\cdot)$.
 Figure~\ref{fig:obj} outlines the training framework and objective.
 Intuitively, given an input graph and the desired embedding dimensions to be explained, the explainer $\mathcal{T}_\theta$ predicts the subgraph whose embedding shares the maximum mutual information with the original embedding on the desired dimensions.

 Practically, the mutual information is intractable and is hence hard to directly compute.
-A common approach to achieve efficient computation and optimization is to adopt the upper bound estimations of mutual information, namely, the Jenson-Shannon Estimator (JSE)~\citep{nowozin2016f} and the InfoNCE~\citep{gutmann2010noise}.
+A common approach to achieving efficient computation and optimization is to adopt the upper bound estimations of mutual information~\cite{xie2022self}, namely, the Jenson-Shannon Estimator (JSE)~\citep{nowozin2016f} and the InfoNCE~\citep{gutmann2010noise}.
 These upper bound estimations are also referred to as contrastive loss and are widely applied in self-supervised representation learning~\citep{hjelm2018learning, sun2019infograph, velikovi2019deep} for both images and graphs.
 Adopting these estimators, the objectives are efficiently computed as

 for JSE and InfoNCE, respectively, where $N$ denotes the number of samples in a mini-batch, $\sigma$ denotes Sigmoid function, $\bm z_i$ and $\bm z_{i, \theta}$ are embeddings of the original graph $G_i$ and its subgraph $\mathcal{T}_\theta(G_i)$, or target nodes of the two graphs.
 Our objective involves condition vectors as masks on the embeddings, which differs from typical contrastive loss used in self-supervised representation learning.
 We hence call the proposed objective the conditioned contrastive loss.

+To restrict the size of subgraphs given by the explainer, we follow previous studies~\citep{luoparameterized} to add a size regularization term $R$, computed as the averaged importance score, to the above objectives.
+In the case where edge importance scores $w_{ij}\in[0,1]$ are computed, the regularization term is computed as

-The final objective further includes a regularization term that restricts the size of subgraphs given by the explainer.
-We provide detailed descriptions for the contrastive objectives and regularization in Appendix~\ref{sec:detail}.
+where $\lambda_s$ and $\lambda_e$ are hyper-parameters controlling the size and the entropy of edge importance scores, respectively.
+We provide detailed descriptions of the objectives in Appendix~\ref{sec:detail}.